longtongster/CalculatorTest/README.md

 https://realpython.com/python-continuous-integration/

 You can also link Pycharm to git and github.
-Doei